Preserving Our Italian Heritage

 Board of Trustees Candidates

-Dominic A. Paratore - Currently entering his eleventh year as keyboard player for the country music pop group, Skeeter Creek, Dominic has served as a board member since the opening of the Museum at its current location in Albany, NY.
+Dominic A. Paratore - Currently entering his fourteenth year as keyboard player for the country music pop group, Skeeter Creek, Dominic has served as a board member since the opening of the Museum at its current location in Albany, NY.
 He is our webmaster (www.americanitalianmusuem.org) and routinely sends an e-newsletter to Association members.
 He retired from a 35 year career with Albany County with 17 years in the Social Services field and finishing his career there in Information Technology.

 In honor of the Italian immigrants who came to the United States of America, we are committed to record and preserve the contributions of our Italian Heritage and culture to our society through our newsletter, cultural programs, activities, exhibits, and outreach programs.